ckaestne/seai/lectures/01_introduction/intro.md

 ---
 # Introductions

-By the end of today, enter into Slack channel #intro:
+By the end of today, enter into Slack channel `#intro`:

 * Your (preferred) name
 * In 1~2 sentences, your data science background and goals (e.g., coursework, internships, work experience)